djdrysdale/digital-garden/posts/progressive-summarization-for-ux-research.md

   - "research"
 description: "We’re exposed to more information more quickly than ever before.
 It’s important to have a way to not only manage all that knowledge, but to turn it into something meaningful.
 Here’s how I do it."
 ---

-#### _“Progressive summarization” is a technique developed by Tiago Forte.
-In his personal knowledge management framework, it ensures that his notes are both detailed and discoverable.
-With some tweaks, progressive summarization can be a useful tool for documenting user research, as well._

 I thought I’d share something a practical today.

 In my past post on Sönke Ahrens’ [_How to Take Smart Notes_](https://mobydiction.ca/blog/ahrens-how-to-take-smart-notes-summary) I mentioned that the other big game-changer for my personal knowledge management practice was enrolling in Tiago Forte’s [Building a Second Brain](https://www.buildingasecondbrain.com/) course.